alexmattingley/Code_Samples/kpi-example-code/README.md

-This Folder contains example code from the KPI (key performance Indicator) dashboard that I created while at Intuit.
+This Folder contains example code from the KPI (Key Performance Indicator) dashboard that I created while at Intuit.
 These are just code samples, they are not meant to be run on there own, they are just being used to demonstrate javascript competency